elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 	>     >                             net-igb 2.1.11.1-3vmw.500.0.0.469512 VMware 8/19/2011...
 	>     >
 >     >
 >     >                             So it looks like our cloned profile has an older version of the driver.
-So let&#8217;s remove the old version and add the new async driver:
+So let's remove the old version and add the new async driver:
 >     >
 	>     >
 	>     >                             PowerCLI C:\> Remove-EsxSoftwarePackage -ImageProfile My\_Cloned\_Profile -SoftwarePackage net-igb